-I’m happy to report that I’ve broken free of my chair-based mentality—weekly yoga has been a highlight of the past six months for me.
+I’m happy to report that I’ve broken free of my chair-based blerch.
+In fact, weekly yoga has been a highlight of my past six months.

 The hour-long sessions are held at noon on Thursdays, in a conference room with a grand view of the Bay Bridge and San Francisco Bay.
 Class attendance is usually around five or six people.
 After changing into comfortable clothes in our locker room, we simply roll away chairs and tables and voila—our very own yoga studio.
 I return to my desk feeling, well, like I just stepped out of a yoga class, and my productivity only benefits from the break.
 When I see fellow yogis in the hallway later, we nod and smile in recognition of that post-class glow.